Posted by Michele Redmon ● January, 2020

 6. Can Tempest integrate with Amazon’s Alexa?

 “Alexa, enable WeatherFlow Smart Weather."
 It’s as easy as that!
 You can easily and instantly view your Tempest data on your smartphone, tablet, laptop, computer or virtually any device with a web browser.
-Tempest is compatible with Siri, Amazon Alexa, or Google Assistant for your data.
+Tempest integrates with Siri, Amazon Alexa, or Google Assistant for your data.
 Tempest is also compatible with a growing list of smart home platforms and thrid party apps .

 Not at all!
 From taking it out of the box to accessing your weather data takes less than five minutes (we timed it).
 Tempest comes with two mounting base options.
 One is designed to mount the Tempest on top of a standard 1" pole.
 The second mount is a flat base with both a standard 1/4-20 thread (common camera tripod standard) as well as a simple keyhole slot to attach to a screw head.